 The Himalayas are on the northern border of Nepal.
 So when you fly from Kathmandu to Lukla you need to stay on left row.
 Similarly, on your way back to Kathmandu, try to sit on the right row.
 During clear weather, you will enjoy the view of Himalayan ranges.

 25. Donate to Pasang Sherpa for road construction

 Somewhere in between Namche and Kyanjuma, you will spot an old man with a donation box and some signboards.
 Read the information on your own language or English and please do donate at least a dollar that is nothing for you.
 Despite the government’s failure on constructing good hiking road in Khumbu region, Pasang Sherpa locally maintained the trail in Khumbu.

 There isn’t any chain of Starbucks in Nepal.
 But in Lukla, just next to The Irish Pub you will be greeted by big signboard stating ‘Starbucks Coffee Lukla’.
 Go give a try to unauthorized Starbucks coffee at Lukla instead of regular cappuccino or espresso.

-27. Remember STD doesn’t stand for Sexually Transmitted Disease | Instead it’s a phone booth with some telephonic abbreviation
+27. Remember STD doesn’t stand for Sexually Transmitted Disease | Instead, it’s a phone booth with some telephonic abbreviation

 28. Arrange the above things to do in order

-It took me almost 13 days to figure out above things to do.
+It took me almost 13 days to figure out the above things to do.
 I had done 13 Days Lukla Everest Base Camp Trek.
 Things are not in serial orders.
-Look at the Everest Base Camp Trek Map and try to sort above list in particular series.
+Look at the Everest Base Camp Trek Map and try to sort the above list in particular series.